 Many companies opt for this type of cover as it simplifies their budgeting process, and offers a tidy, no-risk package with one known fleet price.

-Experience shows that fleet cost savings can be achieved, compared to fixed cost maintenance, by opting to go down this route.
+Experience and analysis shows that fleet cost savings can be achieved, compared to fixed cost maintenance, by opting to go down this route.

 PAYG maintenance can also offer a number of benefits including improved cash flow, more transparency and greater flexibility.

 Managing the aftermath of a road traffic accident or damage to a company vehicle can be a frustrating and time-consuming affair.
 And having drivers off the road for an unnecessary length of time can be expensive.